Argument over smoking led to double murder-suicide in Watertown

-WATERTOWN, CT (WFSB) – Three people are dead, including a man and a teen brother and sister, following a shooting at a home in Watertown.
+WATERTOWN, CT (WFSB) – Two teens, a brother and sister, are dead after they were shot by their mother's boyfriend in Watertown Tuesday night.

-Watertown police said the man, identified as 42-year-old Paul Ferguson, shot his girlfriend's daughter and son on Tuesday night.

-They identified the victims as 15-year-old Della Jette and 16-year-old Sterling Jette Jr. Both teens were students at Kaynor Technical High School in Waterbury.
+The victims were identified as 15-year-old Della Jette and 16-year-old Sterling Jette Jr. They were both students at Kaynor Technical High School in Waterbury.

+Police said they were shot by 42-year-old Paul Ferguson.
+He shot himself in the head after shooting the two teens.

-Officers were called to the home on Litchfield Road, or Route 63, for reports from a woman who said her boyfriend shot her son and daughter around 9:45 p.m.
+Officers were called to the home on Litchfield Road, or Route 63, after a woman said her boyfriend shot her son and daughter around 9:45 p.m.

-Police said they found the two teenagers suffering from apparent life-threatening gunshot wounds.
-The teenagers were taken to Waterbury Hospital where they were pronounced dead.
+Police said they found the two teenagers suffering from life-threatening gunshot wounds.
+The teens were taken to Waterbury Hospital where they were pronounced dead.

 The victims' mother was also on the scene, but was not hurt.

-According to police, Della Jette complained to her mother about Ferguson's smoking habits inside of the house.
+According to police, Della Jette came home from a school field trip and complained to her mother about Ferguson's smoking habits inside of the house.
 The conversation led to an argument between Della Jette and Ferguson.

+“They were simply having a verbal dustup," said Chief John Gavallas, Watertown police. "[Ferguson] walked out of the room, came back with a gun and she was shocked, absolutely shocked.
+These domestic incidents can turn violent so quickly.
+[It's] extremely unfortunate, dealing with two young victims.”

 Ferguson armed himself with a glock, at which point Sterling Jette intervened.